Exact Tensor Completion Powered by Slim Transforms: Experiments and Analysis

 \subsubsection{MSI Data}

-We apply our model on MSI data, of which the third dimension abounds in spectrum information to be exploited.
+We apply our model on MSI data, of which the third dimension contains rich spectrum information.
 Each MSI is of size $512 \times 521 \times 31$ (height $\times$ width $\times$ band).
 The methods are tested on MSI ``super balls'', ``cloth'', ``stuffed toys'', ``photo and face'', ``oil painting'' and ``clay''.
 The evaluation metrics adopted are the peak signal-to-noise ratio (PSNR) and the structural similarity index measure (SSIM).

-Table. \ref{tb:MSI} shows the average PSNR and SSIM value for SR$=0.05, 0.1, 0.15$.
-It is observable that the non-invertible slim transform, i.e. DFT2 and DCT2, outperforms their square counterpart which they originate from.
-The Framelet transform and DFT-DCT achieves the best and the second best results, both being slim (the Framelet transform is slimmer as we set $l=4$).
+The top half of Table \ref{tb:MSI_Video} shows the average PSNR and SSIM value on MSI data for SR$=0.05, 0.1, 0.15$.
+Figure \ref{fig:msi_ind_p=0.05} lists the indicators for each MSI.
+It is observable that the non-invertible slim transforms, i.e., DFT2 and DCT2, outperform their square counterparts from which they originate.
+The Framelet transform and DFT-DCT achieve the best and the second best results, both being slim (the Framelet transform is slimmer as we set $l=4$).
 It is worth noting that the recovery performance of DFT-DCT is quite satisfactory by further considering that such design is simple and relatively efficient (the dimension is only doubled after the transform).
-Naturally more transforms could be included and each of them provide information of the original data in different aspects, which reflects the idea of ensemble learning or information fusion.
+Naturally more transforms could be included and each of them provides information about the original data from a different aspect/domain, which reflects the idea of ensemble learning or information fusion.

-The visual results are shown by pseudo-RGB image in Fig. \ref{fig:MSI_image}.
+The visual results are shown by pseudo-RGB image in Figure \ref{fig:MSI_image}.
 It can be observed that the texture and contour are clearer for DCT2, DFT-DCT and Framelet recovered MSIs.
-Also the color fidelity is maintained even under a small sampling rate of $0.05$.
+Also, the color fidelity is maintained even under a small sampling rate of $0.05$.